Delicious in salads and sandwiches, the crisp, sweet crunch of a cucumber is one of the joys of summer.

 - Water plants regularly in dry spells, watering in the morning or evening to avoid water loss through evaporation.

-What trees & shrubs to plant in May
+What trees and shrubs to plant in May

 Trees and shrubs are growing strongly in May, so any new trees or shrubs planted will need extra care to ensure they get the water and nutrients they need.